rudreshark/BWT_I_Don-t_Know/README.md

 ### Conclusion

-SKÖLL transforms insider threat detection from reactive to predictive by identifying behavioral intent.
+SKÖLL transforms insider threat detection from reactive to predictive by identifying behavioral intent, not just violations.
-It delivers early warning, automated protection, and legal compliance in a single intelligent system.
+It unifies AI, automation, and compliance into a single intelligent security layer.

 ---

 ### About

-SKÖLL is an AI sentinel that hunts insider threats through behavioral intelligence.
+SKÖLL — An AI sentinel guarding organizations against insider threats through behavioral intelligence.

 🐺🛡️